Dehghanni/Teofl/Speaking.md

 - **Job**

 - Money is a factor, obviously.
 But seriously, it&#39;s not that important.The most significant factor to consider before choosing your major is your Interest.
 It doesn&#39;t matter how hard it is.
 If you wanna climb the ladder of success, you should do what you love, as the old saying goes.
 Thus you will have passion.
 And passion provokes effort, and effort is the only way to success.
 - On the other hand, don&#39;t disregard other factors like salary and job opportunities, as they will affect your future profoundly.
-We&#39;re living in a world where money talks, you should earn enough money to stay solvent.
+We&#39;re living in a world where money talks, you should earn enough money to stay solvent/afloat.
 You should set aside enough money to persevere in the face of adversity and survive the vicissitudes of life.
 - Look for a job that keeps you motivated by its nature, not solely the paycheck.
 Because that wears off real fast.
 - The ability to look back at your life with satisfaction is more valuable than any number of digits in the bank.
 - According to a recent job-satisfaction survey, accountants are the most unhappy.
 But as far as careers go, accounting is considered one of the best.